jj1bdx/sfmt-erlang/README.md

 Erlang Solutions kindly gave Kenji Rikitake an opportunity to give a presentation about this software at Erlang Factory SF Bay 2011.

+Pepabo R&D Institute of GMO Pepabo Inc. kindly give the financial support for this project.